Hoang Anh Gia Lai FC

 Hoang Anh Gia Lai Football Club (Câu lạc bộ Bóng đá Hoàng Anh Gia Lai), commonly known as Hoang Anh Gia Lai and simply known as HAGL, is a Vietnamese professional football club based in Pleiku, Gia Lai.
-Owned by Đoàn Nguyên Đức, a prominent Vietnamese businessman and founder of Hoang Anh Gia Lai Group, HAGL play in the top division of Vietnamese football, V.League 1.
+Owned by Đoàn Nguyên Đức, a Vietnamese businessman and founder of Hoang Anh Gia Lai Group, HAGL play in the top division of Vietnamese football, V.League 1.
 Their home stadium is Pleiku Stadium.

 History

 Early years

 The forerunner of the club is Gia Lai - Kon Tum football team, founded in November 1975 and first compete in regional championship in the early of 1976.
 Despite being an amateur team, the team also once won the A2 championship (equivalent to the A2 championship) including South Central and Central Highlands.
 In 1991, the province Gia Lai - Kon Tum was separated into Gia Lai and Kon Tum.
 As the result, the team was split into the Gia Lai football team and Kon Tum football team.
 Some players of the former Gia Lai - Kon Tum team returned to be the core of the new Gia Lai team.